 Specialized Support at RAM

-Riverside Arts Market would not be what it is if it were not for these two extraordinary men!
-Frank and Roy have been providing support to RAM since the very beginning and are the backbone of our story.
+Riverside Arts Market would not be what it is if not for these two extraordinary men!
+Frank (pictured left) and Roy (pictured right) have been providing support to RAM since the very beginning and are the backbone of our story.
 They show up every Saturday to help us put on the best market we can be.
-Frank, helps us start the day by setting up and ending the day at break down every Saturday.
-And Roy, provides his master expertise when it comes to sound.
-The River Stage would not be a premier performance spot if it were not for his skillset.
+Frank helps us start the day by setting up and breaking down every Saturday.
+And Roy provides his master expertise when it comes to sound.
+The River Stage would not be a premier performance spot if not for his skillset.

 Join Our Email List